isomerpages/moe-stgabrielspri/_the-gabrielite-family/Privacy Policies.md

 This policy seeks the understanding for the purposes for which SGPS collects, uses and/or discloses Personal Data.
 This policy states the agreement and consent given to SGPS as well as authorised service providers and relevant third parties collecting, using, disclosing and/or sharing Personal Data as stated in this Data Protection Policy. </p>

 <p align="justify">
 SGPS may update this Policy to ensure that it is consistent with any changes in legal or regulatory requirements.
-If any change is made, it will be published at the school’s website  <u>https://www.stgabrielspri.moe.edu.sg</u>. </p>
+If any change is made, it will be published at the school’s website  <a href="https://www.stgabrielspri.moe.edu.sg">https://www.stgabrielspri.moe.edu.sg</a>. </p>

 **1. Personal Data**
 <p align="justify">